Lab 8 min read

 }

-Despite its simple structure, this is enough to create a functional MCP server callable from Claude Desktop.
+Despite its simple structure, this alone becomes a respectable MCP server callable from Claude Desktop.

-This experience solidified my belief.
-Instead of pursuing technical accuracy and perfection, “vibe coding,” created with spontaneous enthusiasm and momentum, possesses a unique charm.
+This experience solidified my conviction.
+Instead of pursuing technical accuracy or perfection, “vibe coding,” created on the fly with intuition and momentum, has a unique charm.

-- Constraints Foster Creativity: The 15-minute time limit led to novel ideas.
+• Constraints Foster Creativity: The 15-minute time limit sparked novel ideas.

-The “Do-It-Nicely App” is, technically speaking, an extremely simple MCP server.
-However, its concept, implementation process, and the unpredictability of the results it produces make this app special.
+The “Make it Nice” app is, technically speaking, an extremely simple MCP server.
+However, its concept, implementation process, and the unpredictability of the results it generates are what make this app special.

-Born from the despair of an LT event cancellation, this app demonstrated the potential of deadline-driven development and a new development style in the AI era.
-MCP servers can be built by AI.
-And creating wild things is, after all, fun.
+Born from the despair of a canceled LT event, this app demonstrated the potential of deadline-driven development and a new development style for the AI era.
+MCP servers can be made by AI.
+And creating something wild is, after all, fun.

-Next time your desktop is cluttered, why not try asking it to “do it nicely”?
-It will surely do it nicely in a way you never expected.
+Next time your desktop is cluttered, why not ask it to “make it nice”?
+It will surely do so in an unexpected way.

-However, please be cautious if you have important files, as the results are irreversible.
-But then again, that’s life.
+However, be aware that the results are irreversible, so exercise caution with important files.
+But then again, that’s also life.

-You can see the actual YouTube LIVE broadcast here.
-I highly recommend watching the miraculous development process that started with just 15 minutes remaining.
+You can watch the actual YouTube LIVE stream here.
+I highly recommend witnessing the miraculous development process that began with just 15 minutes remaining.

-By the way, the “Do-It-Nicely” MCP server I created is here:
+By the way, the “Make it Nice” MCP server I created is here:

 Please give it a try.